Radical Bloc

 Radical Bloc is an Israeli far-left organization, and a contingent of the Hadash party, based in Jaffa, Tel Aviv.
 The group was formed alongside the Anti-Occupation Bloc in the 2020–2021 protests against Benjamin Netanyahu, but is known to be more radical, anti-zionist and anti-militaristic then the Anti-Occupation Bloc.

 History

 Early phase

 The Radical Bloc was created in 2020 during the 2020-2021 protests against Benjamin Netanyahu.
-Despite working closely with the Anti-Occupation Bloc the movement has always been staunchly anti-zionist, bringing several Palestinian flags to protests from 2020 to 2023.
-Troughout this period, the group faced verbal and even physical attacks by other protesters, especially when holding onto Palestinian symbols, gaining a negative reputations by many participants.
+Despite working closely with the Anti-Occupation Bloc, the movement has always been staunchly anti-zionist, bringing several Palestinian flags to protests from 2020 to 2023.
+Throughout this period, the group faced verbal and even physical attacks by other protesters, especially when holding onto Palestinian symbols, gaining a negative reputations among many participants.

 The movement rallied alongside the Anti-Occupation Bloc and other leftist organizations and parties during the 2023 Israeli judicial reform protests up until its latter phase.
 During the protests they openly criticized the evictions of Palestinians in Sheikh Jarrah, which had occurred in the 2021 Israel–Palestine crisis, and protested Zionism.